juggie/aa-proxy-rs/README.md

 ## Current project status
 Now after a lot of stress-testing and coding I think the project has matured enough, that I can say that the main stability goal was reached.
-I am using this project almost daily in my car and trying to get rid of all issues I may encounter.
+I am using this project almost daily in my car and trying to get rid of all issues I may encounter.<br>
+There is also great and helpful community on Discord around this project.
+If you want to join or ask for help/support then feel free to connect to our server: [aa-proxy-rs](https://discord.gg/c7JKdwHyZu).

 ## SD card images
 I am using Nisarg's RaspberryPi images from [WirelessAndroidAutoDongle](https://github.com/nisargjhaveri/WirelessAndroidAutoDongle) project and replacing `aawgd` with `aa-proxy-rs`.<br>